 If there are no dates showing when you are booking a bulky waste collection then all dates are currently full.

 You can pay by debit/credit card, over the phone or by cheque/postal order made payable to Vale of White Horse District Council.
 You need to write your address, and the job number we give you, on the back of the cheque which you can send to us at: The Waste Team (see Contacts section of this page for address).

 No changes can be made to an order once it has been booked, however you can cancel a booking and get a refund if you cancel before 11am on the working day before the collection was due.

 The items must be visible and accessible on your property from 6am on the agreed collection day.
 If you live in a flat or other property and we normally collect your rubbish from communal bins, the items must be put out next to where we collect the communal bins from.

-If they aren’t in the correct location when the crew come to make the collection, the items won’t be taken away and no refund will be given.
+If they aren’t in the correct location when they come to make the collection, the items won’t be taken away and a refund will not be be given.

 We can only collect items smaller than six feet in length that have been dismantled where possible.
 If you have items larger than 6ft they will need to be taken to your local tip.